 - How to check water levels and turn the water pump and heating on for hot water

-- We were able to compare things that we liked and disliked about this van compared to the one we intend to get which was so so useful and has given us lots of ideas for our own van life adventure
+- We were able to compare things that we liked and disliked about this van compared to our own which was so so useful and has given us lots of ideas for our own van life adventure

 - Generally we just learned how much we loved van life and how we were so happy that we had made the decision to have adventures in our own!

-We absolutely loved our first van life experience and it has made us so so excited for our adventures in 2022!
+We absolutely loved our first van life experience and it made us so very excited for our adventures in our own van!

 You can take a look at some of our other van life posts which include lots and lots of hints and tips on all things van life here – Van Life – Travel Information, Hints, Tips and Advice (threeasabird.com)